brinley/jSignature/README.md

 A extra effort (through smoothing and pressure simulation) is made to make the strokes look pretty on the screen while these are drawn by the signor.

 All major desktop, tablet and phone browsers are supported.
 HTML5 Canvas element is used by default.
-We fall back on Flash-based Canvas element emulator (FlashCanvas) when actual Canvas is not supported by the browser (Iinternet Explorer v.8 and lower).
+We fall back on Flash-based Canvas element emulator (FlashCanvas) when actual Canvas is not supported by the browser (Internet Explorer v.8 and lower).

 Real-time jSignature renders only the device-appropriate "prettiest" approximation of what we capture.
 Capture of data is always same - we capture as many movement coordinates as possible.
 Rendering of strokes differs per browser's capabilities, efficiency of the device, screen size.